-Preferences are not honored unless the node allocation policy is set to $\underline{PRIORITY}$ and the PREF priority component is set within the node's $\underline{PRIORITYF}$ attribute.
+Preferences are not honored unless the node allocation policy is set to PRIORITY and the PREF priority component is set within the node's PRIORITYF attribute.

-qsub -1 nodes=1,pref=bigmem
+qsub -l nodes=1,pref=bigmem

 The job may run on any nodes but prefers to allocate nodes with the bigmem feature.